Johan van Oldenbarnevelt: Death and legacy

 Van Oldenbarnevelt left two sons: Reinier van Oldenbarnevelt, lord of Groeneveld, and Willem van Oldenbarnevelt, lord of Stoutenburg, and two daughters.
 A conspiracy against the life of Maurice, in which both sons of Van Oldenbarnevelt took part, was discovered in 1623.
 Stoutenburg, who was the chief accomplice, made his escape and entered the service of Spain; Groeneveld was executed.

 In London, The Tragedy of Sir John van Olden Barnavelt, a Jacobean play by John Fletcher and Philip Massinger, was written and produced within three months of its protagonist's execution.
 Being controversial in terms of English as well as Dutch politics, it suffered considerable censorship before being allowed on the stage.

 Health

-Until 1612, Van Oldenbarnevelt was rarely ill.
+Until 1612, van Oldenbarnevelt was rarely ill.
 He sometimes suffered, especially in 1610 and 1611, from gout and third-day fever or malaria tertiana.
 In February 1613 he fell during a visit to Huis Westcamp, which meant that he had to miss out for two weeks.
 At the age of seventy, he began to walk worse on stairs, and had rheumatic complaints.
 From 1617 he started walking with his iconic "stockske" (walking stick).
-It is suspected that he also had bladder, gallstones or kidney stones.